begedin/ember-ma-square/MICRO_ADDON_CONCEPT.md

 # Further steps

-* My guess is, we should support `.scss`.
-There'a relatively simple way to do it, but it involves forcing the parent app to depend upon `broccoli-sass`, which is not ideal.
-Ideally, the addon's dependencies would handle compiling the `.scss` and then just pass on the `.css` into the parent app.

 * While I don't see a major point in moving the addon tests into a flat structure like the other files, there's a decent argument to do that with the `test-support` folder.
 To explain, everything inside the addon's `test-support` folder gets merged with the parent app's `tests` folder, so it's a place where various test helpers can be placed.
 However, since a folder structure is expected within the `test-support` folder, I'm not really sure how to flatten it.